odoo/documentation/legal/terms/enterprise.rst

 8.1 Governing Law
 -----------------

-Both parties agree that the laws of Belgium will apply, should any dispute arise out of or in connection with this Agreement, without regard to choice or conflict of law principles.
+This Agreement and all Customer orders will be subject to Belgian law.
+Any dispute arising out of or in connection with this Agreement or any Customer order will be subject to the exclusive jurisdiction of the Nivelles Business Court.
-To the extent that any lawsuit or court proceeding is permitted hereinabove, both parties agree to submit to the sole jurisdiction of the Nivelles (Belgium) court for the purpose of litigating all disputes.

 .. _severability: